rust-lang/rfcs/text/0000-scope-drop.md

 ## Why a trait?

-Rather than changing the type system, we could consider using a lint to discover when a type we annotate as linear gets implicitly dropped.
+Rather than changing the type system, we could consider using a lint to discover when a type we annotate gets implicitly dropped.
 However, to do this in a compositional way requires computing for generic functions which types they may implicitly drop, and we would want to propagate this information across crates.
-At this point, it seems clear that adding a lint for unused linear values would require computing and communicating much the same data as using a trait, and using a trait gives a systematic way of integrating the feature into the language.
+At this point, it seems clear that adding a lint for implicitly dropped values would require computing and communicating much the same data as using a trait, and using a trait gives a systematic way of integrating the feature into the language.

 ## Branded types